meshtastic/meshtastic/website/docs/software/settings/overview.md

 ## Examples

-At the bottom of each setting page, various examples will be available displaying how to adjust settings using the various platforms available to interface with your device.
+At the bottom of each setting page, examples will be available displaying how to adjust settings using the various platforms available to interface with your device.
 The examples will look like this:
 ### Introducing Examples
 <Tabs
   groupId="settings"